Tiphaineoz/Lift_Me_Up/README.md

 - Langchain :

 Langchain structure was the answer to customise the answer to the user.

 💬Langchain used relevant summaries from expert advice and copied the style of motivational speakers.

 ## The Front end

 We are using streamlit to showcase our project on Demo day. https://liftmeup-motivational.streamlit.app/

-We are very happy of our final prototype version which showcases an AI generated audio and video (leveraging on the D-iD API, studio.d-id.com)
+We are very happy of our final prototype version which showcases an AI generated audio and video of our lagnchain output (leveraging on the D-iD API, studio.d-id.com)

 <img src="https://github.com/Tiphaineoz/Lift_Me_Up/blob/master/images/Lift%20Me%20Up%20screenshot.png" height = "150">  =>  <img src="https://github.com/Tiphaineoz/Lift_Me_Up/blob/master/images/Lucy%20photo.png" height = "150">